usebruno/bruno-website/posts/bootstrapping.md

 We have feedback where people literally say - "I love Bruno".
 What more do I need as a creator (as long as I figure out a way to make a living out of it)?

 ### Perils of VC funding
-Many opensource projects thar raise funding may end up struggling to make enough revenue to justify the valuation.
+Many opensource projects that raise funding may end up struggling to make enough revenue to justify the valuation.
 Then they start to paywall features which were previously free, and the users start looking for alternatives.
 That is what has happened in the API client ecosystem (many times over).

 Most founders eventually lose control over the product direction and may be forced to make decisions that are not in the best interest of the community.